 Amanda Read, PTA Chair, Longfields Primary School,

 Bicester, Oxfordshire (340 pupils): 'Bags of reindeer and snowman poop were made up by our

-yoghurt-covered raisins.
+treasurer, using chocolate- and yoghurt-covered raisins.
 He bought

 string and attached a small poem to each one.
 We kept the price

 low, as we wanted the children to be able to purchase them.
 We made